Undergraduate Modules

 Pre-requisite(s)/Preclusion(s)/Cross-listing(s): Nil

-This course evaluates the intersections and diversions between development and leisure/tourism.
-Using critical development lenses, the course will first critique “big D” Development’s (specific intentional interventions to achieve improvement or progress) globalized approaches in tourism development and then “respond” to these critiques by considering more localized political, economic, and cultural connections in tourism strategies.
+This module evaluates the intersections and diversions between development and leisure/tourism.
+Using critical development lenses, the module will first critique “big D” Development’s (specific intentional interventions to achieve improvement or progress) globalized approaches in tourism development and then “respond” to these critiques by considering more localized political, economic, and cultural connections in tourism strategies.
 While localized “development” projects often suggest more equitable growth, input from local stakeholders, an incorporation of livelihood strategies and grounded knowledge, and more “sustainable” models with a long-term sensibility, the module will take a critical position toward these ideas as well.

 Workload: 10-0-0-20-10

-Preclusion(s): GE3230
+Preclusion(s): GE3230 Pre-requisite(s)/Cross-listing(s): Nil

+This is essentially a module designed to encourage students to apply different fieldwork methods in small-team projects in an overseas context within the region.
+The module exposes students to different geographical methods, both human and physical, and as such it is an ideal preparation for any student wishing to undertake further primary research at higher levels in geography, and indeed other social science disciplines.
 After a series of lectures/seminars on fieldwork methods, fieldwork ethics, and health and safety issues in the field (which may include some basic introductory language classes), students then undertake a 2 – 5 week period of field study overseas, depending on logistical and other constraints.
 The previous field studies have been for periods of 4-5 weeks overseas in Thailand and Malaysia.
 Whilst overseas, students undergo orientation workshops, meet peers in host universities, visit potential field sites before conducting an intensive period of fieldwork in small groups of 3-5 students.
+The module concludes with (group and individual) project report writing and presentations.
+Field Studies provides basic training, a chance to apply skills and techniques learnt in the classroom in real field settings, and rich opportunities for cultural exchanges.

 C.A.: 100%;